syntaxlexx/learning-flutter-riverpod/README.md

 The latest architecture features a *somewhat better and more flexible* architecture, offering a sweet spot between **feature-first**, **layer-first**, and **Code with Andreas's** architectures.

+>NB: Check the real folder structure contained in this project for a better visual understanding.

 Changes include:
 - Renamed `presentation` -> `ui`: No need to name the `presentation` layer `presentation`.
 It's too lengthy and what we hate as devs is writing too much!
 - Renamed `controllers` -> `providers`.
 We're dealing with providers after all, aren't we?